idvorkin/idvorkin.github.io/_d/balance2.md

 - TODO: Need to make a better color mapping, default colors aren't matching the intent.

 - I find a correlation between work being green and the rest being green.
-If work is over invested, everything else gets under invested.
+If work is overinvested, everything else gets underinvested.

 - I find sometimes even when work is in balance, I spend too much time on a role, like tech, and not enough on the others.
 For me, it's usually family that suffers.

 - The assessment here is a normalized 'actual investment vs desired investment' not 'time spent'.
-For me, I want to spend about an hour a day on magic, while 8 hours day on work.
+For me, I want to spend about an hour a day on magic, while 8 hours a day on work.

 - Desired time spent varies over time.
 For example, on holiday, my desire is to spend zero time on work.